keldaanCommunity/pokemonAutoChess/changelog/patch-3.4.md

 - Replace Zoom Lens by Scope Lens: Gains 25% critical chance.
 Critical hits steal 20 Mana from the target
 - Rocky Helmet no longer prevents "on critical" effects, such as fairy splash damage
 - Rocky Helmet now also negates bonus damage from critical special damage
+- Max Revive now gives Resurection status, and so can no longer be stacked with another Resurection from an ability

 # Changes to Stages